Viktor286/js-types-kit/readme.md

   // We can iterate test assertions based on values from 'type.list.strings' array which returns
   // ["0", "-0", "1", "0", "1.242", "-1.422", "$#@*&(", "null", "undefined", "false"]
   test.each(type.list.strings)("Try true: %s", x => expect(type.isString(x)).toBeTrue());
-  // As a step further, it's easy to combine it with 'strings' or 'objects' if needed: [...type.list.strings, ...type.list.numbers]
+  // As a step further, it's easy to combine 'strings' with 'objects' if needed with concat.

   // 'type.list.allTypesExcept' returns all collections in a kit as one array except specified collections. test.each(type.list.allTypesExcept("strings"))("Try false: %s", x => expect(type.isString(x)).toBeFalse());
 });
 ```

 Hopefully 'js-types-kit' speed up type control workflow and add an additional testing layer in the system.